hamodirtyeza97/deltastudio/README.md

 > - Sharing data with others
 > - And more!
 >
-> If you have any interest or have any question, just ping me with this email: hamodirtyeza97@gmail.com.
-In the mean while, you can easily create a data platform in your organizations using the above technologies.
-I will complete this repository with more examples gradually :wave:
+> I will complete this repository with more examples gradually :wave: